Julia as a universal platform for statistical software development: Conclusions

 Instead of implementing new methods separately in Stata or R or Python, or in a low-level language such as C, developers can write the back ends once, in Julia.
 Here, WildBootTests.jl shows the way: it is an optional back end for {\tt boottest} in Stata and {\tt fwildclusterboot} in R, and a required back end for instrumental variables inference with the latter.

 For Stata users and developers, the {\tt julia} package demonstrates the practicality and value of bridging from Stata to Julia.
 Through a plugin, data can be piped at high speed.
 Most features needed to make Stata objects accessible in Julia can and have been implemented.
 The linkage gives Stata users access to Julia packages for estimation and plotting that offer greater speed or new features. {\tt reghdfejl} might be the ``killer app'' for the Julia-Stata link.
-It fits linear models much faster than the pioneering {\tt reghdfe}, at least for problems that are time consuming for the older program.
-It also handily outpaces the newly augmented {\tt areg}.
+It fits linear models much faster than the pioneering {\tt reghdfe}, at least for problems that are time consuming for the latter.
+It also outpaces the newly augmented {\tt areg}.
 And, preliminarily, {\tt reghdfejl} handles nonlinear HDFE models, thus bringing new functionality to Stata users.

-StataCorp could strengthen Stata's bond to Julia, as it has done for Python and Java.
+StataCorp could tighten Stata's integration with Julia, as it has done with Python and Java.
 Stata's developers could, for example, extend the plugin interface to allow creation of Stata matrices and variables.
 They could add a Julia mode to the do file processor, so that Julia code could be embedded without awkward semicolons and line continuation symbols.
 They might be able to grant more access to Stata variable storage \textit{en bloc}, so that Julia code could read and write Stata data without copying it one observation at a time, or even without copying it at all.
 They could give Mata the ability to call Julia functions.

 The goal for the {\tt julia} package was to prove a concept.
 In that I think it has succeeded.